 Learning by doing in the form of teamwork, role playing exercises and alternative presentation techniques lead to sustained learning effects and support the transfer of skills into practice.

-The success of our courses is reflected in excellent evaluations.
-In the past semesters our students rated the overall impression of our courses with an average score of 1,25.
-One can read more about what our students think of individual courses on ÖH WU ProfCheck.
+The success of our courses is reflected in excellent student evaluations.
+In past semesters, our students rated the overall impression of our courses with an average score of 1,25.